alefranz/MELT/README.md

 This library does not commit NuGet lock files.
 Direct package references specify exact versions, while normal restore intentionally exercises each supported target's transitive dependency resolution.
-The regular pull-request workflow, including Dependabot pull requests, validates those updates with the same SDK matrix as other changes.
+The regular pull-request workflow, including Dependabot pull requests, runs the same named .NET 8, .NET 9, and .NET 10 validation job as other changes.
+That shared job installs and reports the complete SDK and runtime matrix before formatting, building, and testing.

 Dependabot does not update consumer-facing package references.
 Their versions define MELT's compatibility floors, so changes to them require a deliberate